 Ranked!
 The 10 best goalkeepers in the world

-The Inter shot-stopper has been ever-reliable while those around him haven’t, and aged 34, has somehow seemed to get better with each season.
-The Slovenian is proof that you can teach an old dog new tricks, too: under Luciano Spalletti, Inter’s more patient build-up play has forced Handanovic to adjust his game accordingly.
+The Inter shot-stopper has been ever-reliable while those around him haven’t, and aged 33, he somehow seems to get better with each season.
+The Slovenian is proof that you can teach and old dog new tricks, too: under Luciano Spalletti, Inter’s more patient build-up play has forced Handanovic to adjust his game accordingly.